Manish-Sharma-1810/House-Price-Predictor-App/README.md

 # House-Price-Predictor-App

-An app which can predict the prices of house based on training data and certain input parameters, deployed on Heroku.
+This is a logistic regression based web-app developed by using Python-Flask.
+It can predict the prices of house based on training data and certain input parameters.
+This app deployed on Heroku.

 app-link : https://house-price-predictor-ml-app.herokuapp.com/